Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 South Dakota State University

-SDSU requires coordination with campus police for drone operations on university property.
+SDSU requires drone operators to coordinate with campus police before conducting any drone operations on university property.
 Dana J. Dykhouse Stadium has a temporary flight restriction (TFR) during athletic events.
-All operators must comply with FAA regulations and obtain necessary authorizations.

 YesUniversity Police Department